 “Who are the artists in Miami working on these issues?”
 Mr. Moreno asked.
 “It’s been taken up by the scientists at universities here, some journalists are addressing it, you’re seeing civic responses from some mayors.
-But I couldn’t name one local exhibit that has taken climate change seriously.”Why would artists have to address "climate change" as a valid criteria for inclusion?
-Is climate change an aesthetic property?
+But I couldn’t name one local exhibit that has taken climate change seriously.”Why would artists have to address "climate change" as a topic?

 It's not news that The Whitney is perceived as partisan, a fact which Sokol recaps:

 In years past, many critics of the Biennial have felt that agitprop has dominated at the expense of truly transcendent artwork — so much so that the Whitney’s own publicists embraced the controversy and once cheekily promoted the Biennial as “the show you love to hate.”Is The Whitney not perversely revisiting an American version of Socialist Realism?

 Chemi Rosado-Seijo’s Salón-Sala-Salón, 2014 (a chosen artist for WB 2017)

 For example, one of Socialist Realism's influences is Narodism, the populist land movement of end-of-Nineteenth-Century Russia.
 Here is a quote from apparatchik Georgi Plekhanov (an important ideologue behind Social Realism) addressing the artist: